craftingcity/RollHighOrDie/Character Rules/Experience.md

 ### Gaining Features
 Each Feature has an indicated Experience cost.
 When you gain a Feature, reduce your current Experience by it's Experience cost.

-Some Features have Requirements that you must fulfill before you are eligable to
+Some Features have Requirements that you must fulfill before you are eligible to gain that Feature.

+Some Features are only useable under certain conditions, such as holding a certain kind of Weapon or item, wearing a certain kind of Armor, or

 ### Gaining Traits
 ### Improving Skills